Today we’re answering a question about something that is close to my heart: “Do I need a wedding planner?”

-All the more reason to have a planner!
+Having a specific vision is all the more reason to have a planner!
 I promise you, if you have a planner that you connect with, he or she is going to understand what you are envisioning for your wedding.
-More so than anyone else, because they will know how to successfully make it happen for you!
-As far as having your vision reflect YOU, you would actually be surprised at hard planners work to get to know you and make sure your wedding reflects you and your fiance. :) If you hire the right planner, they WILL NOT force their own wants upon you for your wedding- they want it to be YOUR wedding, not theirs or someone else’s!
+More so than anyone else, because they will know how to successfully make it happen for you.
+As far as having your vision reflect YOU, you would actually be surprised at how hard planners work to get to know you and make sure your wedding reflects you and your fiancé. :) If you hire the right planner, they WILL NOT force their own wants upon you for your wedding- they want it to be YOUR wedding, not theirs or someone else’s!
 [Note from my former wedding planner self: All of the past brides that I’ve worked closely with to design and plan their weddings, I actually now consider my friends (love you ladies!)- because we connected and I understood their visions.
 In fact, it was like we were on the same wavelength- even with some creepy ESP moments. ;)]

-“I want to design/craft/DIY/play with my sister/friend/mother/aunt/grandmother/etc while planning my wedding.”
+“I want to design/craft/DIY with my sister/friends/mother/grandmother while planning my wedding.”

-Having a wedding planner will not take the joy and fun out of doing wedding things with your family and friends.
+Having a wedding planner will not take the joy and fun out of doing wedding-related tasks and projects with your family and friends.
 If that’s what you want, do it.
 Your planner will probably actually have suggestions or tips for whatever you’re doing!
-You can still design your whole wedding with your sister, or craft with your best friend, or bake cookies with your grandmother.
-You can have a planner even if you want other people to be involved with your wedding. :)
+You can still design your whole wedding with your sister, or craft with your best friend, or bake cakes with your grandmother.
+You can absolutely have a planner even if you want other people to be involved with your wedding. :)

 “My sister/friend/cousin just got married and she is going to plan my wedding.”

-“My sister/friend/cousin/mom/aunt/grandmother has done other weddings and is going to plan my wedding.”
+“My sister/friend/cousin/mom/aunt has done other weddings and is going to plan my wedding.”

-Okay, so this can only apply if your sister/friend/cousin/aunt/mother/grandmother IS a wedding planner. ;) [And mind you, if they are, they’ll probably make you hire someone for the day of the wedding so they can enjoy it (friends of mine, you've been warned!).]
+Okay, so this can only apply if your sister/friend/cousin/aunt/mother/grandmother IS a wedding planner. ;) [And mind you, if they are, they’ll probably make you hire someone for the day of the wedding so they can enjoy it- in fact my friends have already insisted that I NOT work at their weddings.]
 So other than that situation, you want to be able to ENJOY your planning experience with your family members.
 You don’t want to butt heads with your mom or hate your sister/friend by the end of the planning process.
 In the case of someone who has recently gotten married wanting to help you, sure, take their suggestions on what vendors they used for their own wedding, but that’s really as far as you need to go.
 Plus, wouldn’t it be better to have fun with them during your wedding planning instead of stressing them (and yourself) out?

-Okay, so here’s the thing- most ALL venues have “planners”.
-The truth of the matter is that they’re there to SELL to you.
-They are salespeople who handle logistical matters for the venue, therefore needing to have a relationship with you.
-They sell the venue, the food, the space, and the fact that they’ll be there to help you “plan”… but they won’t.
-Their concern is the venue.
-When it comes to “planning”, the only thing they’re going to do is ask you when you want dinner to start.
-They won’t make appointments for you, help you pick out your stationery, or create a timeline for your whole wedding day.
-They’re going to be there on the day of your wedding, but they won’t be there when you need them to do your bustle, hold your bouquet, tell you when to cut the cake, or put your overnight bags in the limo.
-Heck, most of them hightail it home after the cake is cut!
-So please please PLEASE don’t consider a “venue planner” as an excuse for not having YOUR OWN wedding planner.
-(PS- my venue had a planner too… she was gone as soon as guests were done with dinner.)
+So here’s the thing- most ALL venues have coordinators, but they aren’t wedding planners.
+The truth of the matter is that they’re there for the venue.
+They are there to handle logistical matters for the venue, therefore needing to have a relationship with you.
+Their concern is the venue, as it should be, since that is who pays their paycheck.
+When it comes to actually planning you wedding?
+The only thing they’re going to do is handle things having to do with the venue (like what appetizers you want served at cocktail hour, or when you want dinner to start).
+They won’t make appointments for you, help you design your wedding, assist you in choosing your stationery, or create a timeline for your whole wedding day.
+They’re going to be there on the day of your wedding, but they won’t be there when you need them to bustle your dress (and then fix it when it breaks), hold your bouquet, tell you when to cut the cake, or put your overnight bags in the limo.
+In fact, many of them go home after the cake is cut.
+So please please PLEASE don’t consider a venue coordinator as an excuse for not having YOUR OWN wedding planner.
+(PS- my venue had a coordinator too… she was gone as soon as guests were done with dinner.)